BrutalCoding/shady.ai/README.md

 - [ ] Prototyping with voice synthesis and music generation.
 - [ ] Trying out WASM for Flutter web (experimental)

-*Stretch goal.
-7B is the size of the model, which might be too big for Android for a good user experience.
-Quantized smaller models tend to be completely broken.
-There's lots of developments in the field of quantization, which I'm keeping an eye on.

 ## Tech Stack

 - [Flutter](https://flutter.dev/) - Frontend (in Dart)